justinleetyler/justinleetyler.github.io/catalog.md

 Dube, Ryan. -- Be the king of the world with Imperia Online. -- Computer file (1 file : 15 kb). -- Title from resource. -- File name: (3005.txt). -- DBID 3005 -- IN MakeUseOf.com. -- (May 4, 2012) -- DDC 794.8

 ### ducie2012
-Ducie, Joe. -- Distant star. -- Computer data (1 file). -- Cedar Sky Publishing, 2012. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- Title from Amazon.com. -- ASIN B0085SYSDE. -- DDC 813.
+Ducie, Joe. -- Distant star. -- Computer data (1 file). -- Cedar Sky Publishing, 2012.. -- System requirements: Kindle app. -- Title from Amazon.com. -- ASIN B0085SYSDE. -- DDC 813.
 > Who: Declan Hale, 24 y/o -- What: a bookstore owner in True Earth who is on the run for causing the "degregation" (unraveling of the story line) in forget; a Shadowless Arbiter -- When: 5 yrs after the TTome Wars. -- Where: True Earth, and Forget. -- Why: He goes back to Forget to find his attempted assassin; but to protect his live, destroys the degregation -o
 > Tome Wars -f
 > 10 Ethan comes Declan's shop saying he's being followed.
 Voidings are following him.
 Clare comes to take Ethan back to the king, but the voidings kill the knights. -s